asekerefe/Expandicon/README.md

 Finally, because this command will be running on a GameObject, we should override the <i>runCommand</i> method which takes a GameObject.
 This method will be called by the console after validating that given parameter is really a GameObject.
 Also, it returns a feedback message to tell the user whether the operation was successful or not.

-At the end, class should look like this and ready to be run;
+At the end, class should look like this and the command is ready to operate;

     public class DestroyCommand : Command